 - Accept help from friends and loved ones.
 If they are willing to help you shoulder the weight of being a new mother, let them.
 Be sure to also communicate your needs to those around you.

 - Attend a local support group or mommy/baby group.
 You can make social connections and find support in other women who are going through a similar experience.
-If you are comfortable, share your story with other women.
+If you are comfortable, share your story with other parents.

 - Reach out for professional help.
 Remember it is in your baby’s best interest to take care of yourself while adjusting to this new phase of life.